 Guinea pigs can eat pumpkin flesh as well.
 That’s the part they will enjoy the most.
 You could cut the flesh into smaller pieces or give them a whole slice of pumpkin flesh to chew on.
 Just be careful with serving sizes and don’t give them too much at once.
 Pumpkin flesh is also rich in beneficial nutrients, and guinea pigs will love it.

 Can Guinea Pigs Eat Pumpkin Flowers?

 Guinea pigs can eat pumpkin flowers, and they are completely safe for them and even for humans.
-These yellow flowers have a slightly sweet taste with pumpkin flavor.
-Interestingly, pumpkin flowers have more vitamin C than the pumpkin fruit, and the flower is known to have many health benefits.
+These yellow flowers have a slightly sweet taste with a pumpkin flavor.
+Interestingly, pumpkin flowers have more vitamin C than pumpkin fruit, and the flower is known to have many health benefits.
 Due to calcium content, it’s recommended to feed guinea pigs with pumpkin flowers only in moderation.
 Also, wash them carefully with water and give them only fresh pumpkin flowers.